johnymontana/johnymontana.github.io/_posts/2017-11-28-geocoding-paradise-papers-neo4j-spatial-visualization.md

 now let's add some data to it!
 Leaflet allows us to create multiple layers and show/hide various layers.
 So we create a base map layer (our map tiles) and our data visualizations live in map layers that are plotted on top of the map tiles.

-We'll make use of two types of geographic data visualizations - a heat map and marker clusters.
+We'll make use of two types of geographical data visualizations - a heat map and marker clusters.

 ### Marker Clusters